Late ovulation: how it can affect your fertility

 Breastfeeding

-Prolactin (the hormone necessary for breast milk production), suppresses ovulation and menstruation.
-If you breastfeed exclusively, your period may stop altogether while you’re nursing.
-This is not to say you can’t get pregnant, as you can still ovulate from time to time.
+According to a study published by the National Library of Medicine, "Breastfeeding has a demonstrable influence in inhibiting ovulation".
+This is because Prolactin (the hormone necessary for breast milk production), suppresses ovulation and menstruation.
+If you breastfeed exclusively - defined by the World Health Organisation as meaning that the baby receives only breastmilk - your period may stop altogether while you’re nursing.
+This is not to say you can’t get pregnant, as you can still ovulate from time-to-time.

 Being overweight (obese) or underweight

 Being in the obese BMI range can cause delayed or infrequent ovulation.
 This means that the womb lining has longer to become thicker, and can therefore also cause heavy periods.
-Weight loss if it’s drastic or over a short period of time can often impair the delicate balance of hormones between your brain and ovaries, so having a direct affect on ovulation.
-If you lose weight to the extent that your BMI is under the normal range (less than 18.5) it is quite likely that you will suffer either delayed ovulation or no periods at all.
+Weight loss, if it’s drastic or over a short period of time, can often impair the delicate balance of hormones between your brain and ovaries, so having a direct effect on ovulation.
+If you lose weight to the extent that your BMI is under the normal range (less than 18.5) you may experience either delayed ovulation or no periods at all.

 Excessive exercise (especially running)